Senior Associate - Buildings Program

 - Design and create quantitative models to address key questions and challenges posed by research goals and clients.

 - Structure and manage the work of more junior team members.

 - Provide topical expertise for conference presentations, workshops, media engagements, and donor conversations.

-- A graduate degree or equivalent professional experience in a field related to the built environment.
+- A graduate degree and 4+ years of professional experience in a field related to the built environment.